Hunting license

 A hunting license or hunting permit is a regulatory or legal mechanism to control hunting, both commercial and recreational.
-A license specifically made for recreational hunting is sometimes called a game license.
+A license specifically made for recreational hunting is sometimes called a game license or hunting permit.

 Hunting may be regulated informally by unwritten law, self-restraint, a moral code, or by governmental laws.
 The purposes for requiring hunting licenses include the protection of natural treasures, and raising tax revenue (often, but not always, to dedicated funds).

 History

 Hunting licenses are millennia old.
 Amongst the first hunting laws in the Common law tradition was from the time of William the Conqueror (reign in England starting 1066).
 In the Peterborough Chronicle entry of 1087, The Rime of King William reported in verse that: